cloudwafs/cloudwaf.github.io/README.md

 ## Welcome to CloudWAF(www.cloudwaf.cc )
 <img  src="https://www.freewaf.com/img/logo.png"  >
+Security as a Service!
+Are You Under Attack?

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://www.freewaf.com/) to rebuild the pages in your site, from the content in your Markdown files.